StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 nodes:
   - ...
     arguments:
-      latest_metrics: "Telemetry.query('StackState Metrics', '').groupBy('tags.pid', 'tags.createTime', 'host').metricField('cpu_systemPct').start('-1m').aggregation('mean', '15s')"
+      latest_metrics: "Telemetry.query('Rancher Observability Metrics', '').groupBy('tags.pid', 'tags.createTime', 'host').metricField('cpu_systemPct').start('-1m').aggregation('mean', '15s')"

 ```
 {% endcode %}

 ## Script

 The monitor function script is a Groovy script that will be run whenever the monitor function is invoked by a monitor.
-The script has access to all defined user parameters and can use the StackState [Telemetry script API](/develop/reference/scripting/script-apis/telemetry.md) to fetch Metric and Log data.
+The script has access to all defined user parameters and can use the Rancher Observability [Telemetry script API](/develop/reference/scripting/script-apis/telemetry.md) to fetch Metric and Log data.

 The script should return a result of type `MonitorHealthState` with the following details:

 * `id` - An identifier for the monitor health state.
 This uniquely identifies a monitor health state between monitor runs.
 * `state` - A `HealthStateValue`.
 This will be the new health state of the monitor (`CLEAR`, `DEVIATING`, `CRITICAL`, `DISABLED` or `UNKNOWN`).
 * `topologyIdentifier` - The identifier of a component or relation that the monitor health state will bind to.
-* `displayTimeSeries` - Description of a timeseries that will be shown as a chart in the StackState UI.
+* `displayTimeSeries` - Description of a timeseries that will be shown as a chart in the Rancher Observability UI.

 Example monitor function script: